Residual Finiteness Growth in Virtually Nilpotent Groups: Commensurable nilpotent groups

-Thus $\RF_{G_1} = \RF_{G_2}$ follows immediately from $\RF_G = \RF_{G_2/T}$. \end{proof} By Lemma \ref{lem_baumslag} and Lemma \ref{lem_LR_inside}, we have the following two immediate consequences, where the first thus gives an alternative proof for the one provided in \cite{MarkPubl}. \begin{cor} Let $G$ be a finitely generated nilpotent group with torsion subgroup $T$, then $\RF_G = \RF_{G/T}$. \end{cor} \begin{cor} Let $G_1$ be a finitely generated nilpotent group, then there exists an LR-group $G_2$ such that $\RF_{G_1} = \RF_{G_2}$. \end{cor}
+Now assume that $G_1$ and $G_2$ are commensurable nilpotent groups.
+Take groups $H_1$ and $H_2$ such that $H_1 \leq_f G_1$ and $H_2 \leq_f G_2$ with $H_1\cong H_2$.
+By subgroup inclusions, we have Applying the previous statement to the equation above implies that $\RF_{G_1} = \RF_{G_2}$ as desired. \end{proof} We have the following two immediate consequences, where the first thus gives an alternative proof for the one provided in \cite{MarkPubl}. \begin{cor} Let $G$ be a finitely generated nilpotent group with torsion subgroup $T$, then $\RF_G = \RF_{G/T}$. \end{cor} \begin{proof} This follows from Lemma \ref{lem_baumslag}. \end{proof} \begin{cor} Let $G_1$ be a finitely generated nilpotent group, then there exists an LR-group $G_2$ such that $\RF_{G_1} = \RF_{G_2}$. \end{cor} \begin{proof} The previous corollary says that $\RF_{G_1}$ equals $\RF_{G_3}$ for some $\mathcal{I}$-group $G_3$.
+By \cite[Chapter 6, Part B]{sega}, we know that every $\mathcal{I}$-group is commensurable with some LR-group. \end{proof}